2016’s TAKE WOMEN TO HEART PROGRAM

 April & May 2013 — Free Cholesterol Screening

 April and May 2013 found Soroptimist International of Calaveras County again partnering with Mark Twain Medical Center to offer free cholesterol screening tests to every woman in our county.
-This will be our eighth year of offering these potentially life-saving tests.
+This was our eighth year of offering these potentially life-saving tests.
 The final count of women served in 2013 — 482 Calaveras County women took advantage of this opportunity!!

 The process is simple.
 Complete a simple voucher at any of the five medical clinics in the county or at the MTMC laboratory in San Andreas.
 A 12 hour fast is required prior to the blood draw.
 You will receive, via USPS mail, a summary of the results of the testing.
 The comprehensive cholesterol testing measures good and bad cholesterol and triglycerides, including a risk evaluation for heart disease and stroke.
 If the measurements are too high, you should consult with your own private healthcare provider for further analysis and guidance.